aminoxix/ahanya/README.md

 ## 🛠 Building

-- `Go Live at bottom` — It automatically run the website locally
+- `Go Live 'at bottom of Visual Studio Code'` — It run the website locally in your browser (PORT: http://localhost:5500)

 <br />